python/typing/docs/spec/qualifiers.rst

-    * If ``Annotated`` is used in a place where arbitrary :term:`annotation expressions <annotation expression>` are allowed, the base expression may also be an annotation expression
+    * If ``Annotated`` is used in a place where arbitrary :term:`annotation expressions <annotation expression>` are allowed, the base expression may be an annotation expression.
     * Otherwise, the base expression must be a valid :term:`type expression`.

 * Multiple metadata elements are supported (``Annotated`` supports variadic